 04 of 28

-In the depths of winter, national homemade soup is the perfect holiday for a chilly February day.
+In the depths of winter, National Homemade Soup Day is the perfect holiday for a chilly day's lunch or dinner.
 If you're going to take the time to make some homemade soup, double the recipe and freeze half, or throw a soup party.
-Freeze your soup in small containers for individual portions (great for lunch) or a big container for the whole family.Continue to 5 of 28 below.
+Freeze your soup in small containers for individual portions ideal to grab for lunch or in a big container for the whole family.Continue to 5 of 28 below.

 05 of 28

-Nutella, the world's most beloved, chocolatey spread, was invented during World War II when cocoa was hard to come by.
+Nutella, the world's most beloved chocolate spread, was invented during World War II when cocoa was hard to find.
 In a stroke of genius, Pietro Ferrero, the creator of Nutella, added sugar and hazelnut paste to what little cocoa he had to stretch out the supply.
 Although cocoa is easy to find today, Nutella remains one of the world's most popular spreads.
 Enjoy it smeared on toast, folded up in crepes, incorporated into chocolate desserts, and definitely with a cup of hot chocolate.

 06 of 28